 Middle school students in grades 6-8 are scheduled for LEAP instruction in the gifted classrooms of Sperreng Middle School and of Truman Middle School.
 Middle school LEAP curriculum consists of thematic, multidisciplinary units that encourage the skills of creative thinking, critical thinking, research and leadership.

 High School LEAP

 The high school gifted program offers students grade level seminars and an elective class option.
-Students are also encouraged to frequent the gifted resource room to utilize college resources and other reference materials.
+Students are also encouraged to frequent the gifted resource room to seek out guidance from the gifted specialist, and utilize college resources and other reference materials.
 High school gifted curriculum focuses on students initiating and completing investigations that relate to their own interests, talents and abilities.